a-henderson91/fiji-zikv-model/README.md

 * length of burn in of posteriors
 * give the model run a unique name

+## Guide to modelling in order
+1 - `denv3-fiji-mcmc.R` Model fitting to 2013-14 DENV-3 epidemic and temperature data
+2 - `beast/mono_2_beast.xml` Model sequence data to extract tMRCA for Fiji 3 - `zika-fiji-mcmc.R` Main ZIKV transmission model fitting

-`zika-fiji-mcmc.R` Main model fitting `plot-zika-fiji.R` Analysis of model fit.
-Figures 1-3
+`plot-zika-fiji.R` Analysis of model fit.
+Figures 1-3, table 1.

 ## Reference
-Published at X
+To be added